Moduli of abelian surfaces, symmetric theta structures and theta characteristics: Moduli of polarized surfaces, with symmetric theta structure and a theta characteristic: birational geometry

-In order to apply this object to the study of abelian surfaces, we need to construct similar varieties parametrizing the decomposition of homogeneous polynomials as sums of powers of linear form and admitting natural finite rational maps onto $VSP(F,h)$.
+In order to apply this object to the study of abelian surfaces, we need to construct similar varieties parametrizing the decomposition of homogeneous polynomials as sums of powers of linear forms and admitting natural generically finite rational maps onto $\VSP(F,h)$. \begin{Definition} Let $F\in\mathbb{P}^{N(n,d)}$ be a general point.
+We define